-Enate employees share work-life balance experiences
+Enate employees share work-life balance experiences for mental health awareness week

 A 2022 study by Ergotron has found that 56% of employees experience mental health benefits exercising the hybrid working model.
 Over 1,000 full-time workers were surveyed according to a number of factors pertaining to hybrid work including job satisfaction, physical health, wellness and work-life balance.
 Results show: